siongui/go-kit-url-shortener-micro-service/doc/eks/expose-the-service-on-amazon-eks.rst

 This is not true.
 If the internet-facing line is removed, the service cannot be accessed from the internet.
 The documentation is misleading.

-In the beginning I think it is easy to expose the servide, but it turned out that this is the time-consuming, hard to understand, and difficult part of the deployment process.
+In the beginning I think it is easy to expose the service, but it turned out that this is the time-consuming, hard to understand, and difficult part of the deployment process.